 Another difference is that, on iOS, text elements have an opaque background color by default for improved performance.
 It works fine on solid backgrounds, but not when you have a background image, for example.
 You can explicitly set it to transparent to avoid this behavior when needed.

 The other difference is the Touchable components.
 On iOS, touchables such as buttons tend to change the opacity when pressed, while on Android 5 onwards, there’s a ripple effect.
-Unfortunately React Native doesn’t provide a single touchable which has appropriate behavior based on the platform, so you’ll need to build your own component which renders the appropriate touchable.
+Unfortunately React Native doesn’t provide a single touchable which has appropriate behaviour based on the platform, so you’ll need to build your own component which renders the appropriate touchable.

 To avoid repeating this every time, you can use the react-native-platform-touchable library made by Brent Vatne.
 It renders a ripple effect on supported Android versions and an opacity effect on iOS and unsupported platforms.